GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ``` python3 manage.py loaddata weaponsystems ```
 9) Now create a superuser for your new database
 ``` python3 manage.py createsuperuser ```
-10) Now with that complete, we can now unstage step 4, being sure to restore our sqlite3 database as the primary database and removing the ElephantSQL database.
+10) Now with that complete, we can now reverse stage step 4, being sure to restore our sqlite3 database as the primary database and removing the ElephantSQL database.
 Doing this now just prevents us accidentally exposing the database URL for all to see in our repository.

 ![image](https://user-images.githubusercontent.com/72948843/204858073-459ec562-d225-4c71-b2c7-0cf226f55334.png)

-(head over to the database in your elephantSQL file to make sure the migrations were successful)
+(head over to the database in your ElephantSQL file to make sure the migrations were successful)

-The next step needed is to avoid posting environmental variables on github and to do this we have to ammend our code in settings.
-So firstly we need to write an if statement to check if that when our app is running on Heroku where the database URL environment variable will be defined.
+The next step needed is to avoid posting environmental variables on GitHub and to do this we have to amend our code in settings.
+So firstly, we need to write an if statement to check if that when our app is running on Heroku where the database URL environment variable will be defined.
 We connect to Postgres and otherwise, we connect to SQLite.

 ![image](https://user-images.githubusercontent.com/72948843/204858447-0a7b3dfd-8040-40a6-8c8a-5bc85ec63dd3.png)

-Also we need to install <strong>gunicorn</strong>
+Also we need to install **gunicorn**
 ``` pip install gunicorn ```
 Then freeze this into our requirements.txt
 ``` pip freeze > requirments.txt ```
-With that complete, we can create a <strong>Procfile</strong> as the base level in our directory.
+With that complete, we can create a **Procfile** as the base level in our directory.
 Inside the file we want Heroku to create a web dyno and gunicorn will host it.

 ![image](https://user-images.githubusercontent.com/72948843/204861086-f1d89b76-690a-4e9d-b030-c4de41acc455.png)